 - time-restricted fasting: eating window restricted to a definite amount of hours, for example fasting for 16 hours and eating in an 8 hours window (16:8 diet)

-Currently, some people are claiming that intermittemt fasting is the magical strategy to effortless fat loss.
-Aehm…no. It may be a really good strategy to save calories for a lot of people, especially those who, for example, do not like breakfast, but at the end of the day what matters for fat loss is still “calories in, calories out”.
-How you achieve this energy deficit is your choice.
-Remember that the best choice is the one which is sustainable for you, especially in the long term.
+Currently, some people are claiming that intermittemt fasting is THE magical strategy to effortless fat loss.
+As always reality is more nuanced.
+For a bunch of people keeping their meals restricted to a defined time window can help restrict their caloric intake making it easier staying in a caloric deficit.
+Because at the end of the day what matters for fat loss is still “calories in, calories out”.
+How you achieve this energy deficit is your choice and the best one is the one which is sustainable for you, especially in the long term.

 Personally, fasting is nothing for me: I have an average step count of 13000/day, my workouts are very demanding and I always drive by bicycle to work and back home.
 I feel better by fueling myself at least three times a day, sometimes even four or five.
 Nonetheless, there is a good study by my colleagues from Graz where alternate day fasting in an ad libitum setup in non-obese people performed very well for fat loss compared to the control group.
 The two groups were not equated for calories but it confirms that it may be a very valid strategy for a lot of people to control their energy intake without tracking calories.